-Multiple disks cannot be partitioned with the USB Devices deployment tool.
-In order to use multiple disks you must deploy with one of the Installer methods (via DVD or via USB).
+Multiple disks cannot be partitioned with the USB Device deployment tool.
+In order to use multiple disks you must deploy with one of the Installer methods (via DVD, USB or PXE).

 Building an Image

 To build the file system image by installing the selected software, select Build Image from the toolbox on the left side of the RedHawk Architect main window.
 The Build Image page shown in the following figure displays.